AndyCYao/personal_webpage/content/courses/cmpt318.md

 These tests are used to compare datasets that are not normally distributed.

 __Mann Whitney__ - test whether one group is larger / smaller than another. the values need to be ordinal, and indepedent observations.
 The idea is if we merge the two datasets together then sort. the output should be even shuffled.
-__Chi Square__   - works in category of data, forms a contingency table, and sees how out of proportion your data is.
+__Chi Square__   - works in category of data, forms a contingency table, and sees how out of proportion your data is. whats the chance your variance in the data set is due to chance.
+Degree of freedom is related to how many type of samples you got.
 __Regression__   - this is an inference test too, the null hypothesis is that the slope of the line is 0, ie, y does not depend on x.

 ### Machine Learning Algorithm

+#### Regression (Predict a number)

+Taking an input and produce a quantity most relevant to the model.
+There is linear regression, then there is polynomial regression.
+Usually the higher degree the input allows closer fit to the data.

+but having too close a fit (overfit) is bad too, because it means the model is good at predicting the training set, but not much anything else.

 #### Naive Baye: